 Surf Life Saving is an organisation that saves and protects life on Australian beaches.
 Despite the efforts of our trained volunteer surf lifesavers, paid lifeguards and support operations, people continue to drown around our coastline each year.

 The Surf Life Saving movement began in 1907 when volunteer lifesavers began to protect the lives of fellow beachgoers on Bondi Beach, by performing patrols and rescues.

-Our trained surf lifesavers spend more than a 1.3 million hours a year patrolling our beaches, pools and coastlines.
-Together they rescue around 12,000 people, provide emergency care to 35,000 and give safety advice to more than 600,000 others.
+Our trained surf lifesavers spend more than a 1.4 million hours a year patrolling our beaches, pools and coastlines.
+Together surf lifesavers and Australian Lifeguard Service (ALS) lifeguards rescue around 12,000 people, provide emergency care to 64,000 and give safety advice to more than 900,000 others.
 And that’s every year.

 The red and yellow of our surf lifesavers has been etched into the hearts and minds of all Australians.
 We watch over you.